sap-tutorials/Tutorials/tutorials/jam-cloud-group-users-poll-ideas/jam-cloud-group-users-poll-ideas.md

 Lets start by creating a new group.
 We are creating this group as the Administrator but end users can also create groups.

-Go to the Groups drop-down menu and choose Create a Group.
+Go to the **Groups** drop-down menu and choose **Create a Group**.
 As we are starting with a new environment there are no pre-built templates to use so we will create our own.
 We can create a re-usable group template from our new group once we are happy with the design.